mmaguir2/Robotic_Tongue_GUI/README.md

 How to use files: <br>
 The data folder consists of an HTML, CSS, and JavaScript files.
 These are the main files for the layout and function of the user interface.
-The data files need to be uploaded to the esp 32 SPIFFS
+The data files need to be uploaded to the esp 32 SPIFFS <br>
-How to set up Arduino IDE to run files on esp32:
+How to set up Arduino IDE to run files on esp32:<br>
--Install the Arduino IDE here https://www.arduino.cc/en/software -Step 3 and 4 from this tutorial: https://randomnerdtutorials.com/esp32-web-server-websocket-sliders/
+-Install the Arduino IDE here https://www.arduino.cc/en/software<br>
+-Step 3 and 4 from this tutorial: https://randomnerdtutorials.com/esp32-web-server-websocket-sliders/<br>

 Credits: <br>
 -Majority of java.js file from https://randomnerdtutorials.com/esp32-web-server-websocket-sliders/#css-f (reset button function by Maritza) <br>